Updated September 2021

 It should also be clear in the addendum that the co-tenant didn’t contribute to the original security deposit, and therefore they have no rights to any deposit refunds—only the original tenant can receive funds back.
 There should be no language about whether or not the new adult should pay rent–that’s between the tenants, as long as the landlord gets the full amount on time and every month.

-Also, once a young adult is added as a co-tenant, they cannot be forced out of the rental property by any other means except a legal eviction process.
+Once a young adult is added as a co-tenant, they cannot be forced out of the rental property by any other means except a legal eviction process.
 A young adult tenant cannot be evicted for just any old reason, either.
 It must only be done based on a breach of the lease agreement, like every other tenant.
 Remember, a landlord cannot just evict one tenant and not the others on a lease agreement–it’s all adults or none of them.

-The addendum should last until the lease agreement expires and the current tenants want to renew.
+The co-tenant lease addendum should last until the lease agreement expires and the current tenants want to renew.
 When the lease is ready to renew, the landlord can decide whether to just allow the parents to reapply, or include the young adult as well in the renewal process.
 Landlords will have to make the personal decision on what standards to set for adult children.
 In other words, if the parents are good tenants and continue to meet the criteria, but the adult child has no credit history and a weak job history, the landlord may well allow things to continue as they are and lower their application standards for the adult child, given the special circumstances.